 Resentment Cycles in Marriage

-Resentment often builds slowly—through repeated disappointments, unresolved hurt, or moments where one or both partners felt misunderstood or unsupported.
+Resentment often builds slowly — through repeated disappointments, unresolved hurt, or moments where one or both partners felt misunderstood or unsupported.
 Over time, this emotional weight can create distance, frustration, or a sense of being “stuck” in patterns neither partner wants.
+Even small interactions can begin to feel heavy, tense, or emotionally charged.

-Resentment is rarely about a single event.
-It’s usually the result of internal emotional pressure—unhealed wounds, unmet needs, or past experiences that continue to shape how each partner responds in the present.
-When those deeper drivers are active, even small interactions can feel heavier than they should, and attempts to talk things through may lead to shutdown or conflict.
+From a biblical Christian counseling perspective, resentment is rarely about a single event.
+It is usually the result of internal emotional pressure — unhealed wounds, unmet needs, or past experiences that continue to shape how each spouse responds in the present.
+When those deeper drivers are active, attempts to talk things through may lead to shutdown, defensiveness, or conflict, even when both partners want peace.

 FAQ